 - Dairy products: Milk, yogurt, and cottage cheese of the low-fat variety.

-- Meat, fish, and eggs: Stick to lean white meat and no more than 2 egg yolks a day.
+- Meat, fish, and eggs: Stick to lean white meat and no more than 2 egg yolks daily.

 - Beans, pulses, and soy protein as an alternative to meat.